 Digital marketing is a demanding and time-consuming aspect of your business.
 You have to keep up with conversations about your brand, monitor your competitors’ efforts, connect with your audiences, stay updated with industry trends, craft relevant and valuable content, and so much more.
+Every serious business now has a digital marketing strategy!
 On top of that, you have to meet with clients, brainstorm with your team members, talk to partners, and respond to calls or emails.

 Sometimes (or most often), you’ll feel like there’s not enough time to finish everything that you need to do.
 But don’t panic, because you’re certainly not alone.
 Many marketers, new and seasoned ones, all go through the struggle of having so much to do in so little time.

 So, to help you out, we’ve rounded up the seven simple but highly effective ways to save time on your digital marketing tasks.